 Because fraud is considered a ‘white collar crime’ and involves deception, it is generally regarded as more serious than theft, with further-reaching consequences.

-Penalties range from heavy fines and restitution orders to significant federal prison sentences.
+The penalties, which range from heavy fines and restitution orders to significant federal prison sentences, are summarized here:

 OFFENCE CATEGORY CLASSIFICATION CROWN ELECTION MAXIMUM PENALTY MINIMUM PENALTY